E-Sh4rk/kappa-stats/README.md

-**Note :** for now, the trace file is entirely loaded into memory, so giving a big trace file to KaStats will result in an _Out of Memory_ error.
+**Note :** for now, the trace is entirely loaded into memory, so giving a big trace to KaStats will result in an _Out of Memory_ error.